61quisberth/pebbleYak/README.md

 Welcome to PebbleYak!

-This is a YikYak clone for the PebbleSmart watch written in javascipt using Pebble.js
+This is a YikYak clone for the Pebble smart watch written in javascipt using Pebble.js

 This was a submission for the RamHacks 2014 Hacakthon